GLOBAL MARKETS-Stocks nudge higher after final U.S. presidential debate

 He said the Fed would move this year if the economy remains on track.
 Markets now price in a roughly 70 percent chance of a Fed hike in December.

-The European Central Bank, as expected, changed nothing in policy at its own meeting on Thursday.
-President Mario Draghi's post-meeting news conference (1230 GMT) will be eyed for confirmation that the bank may extend its bond-buying next year but also for more signs of reticence among policymakers about keeping interest rates endlessly in negative territory.
+The European Central Bank's own decision on policy will hog much of the attention during the European day.
+President Mario Draghi's post-meeting news conference will be eyed for confirmation that the bank may extend its bond-buying next year but also for more signs of reticence among policymakers about keeping interest rates endlessly in negative territory.

 France's CAC 40 and Germany's DAX were around 0.2 percent higher in morning trade.
-Britain's FTSE 100 dipped by around 0.1 percent, but the bank index was up by 0.8 percent.
+Britain's FTSE 100 dipped by around 0.1 percent, but the bank index was up by half a percent.

 Earlier, Asian stock markets had advanced, propelled by strong U.S. earnings and oil prices that are near a 15-month high.
 MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.1 percent.
 Japan's Nikkei extended its gains to 1.1 percent as the yen weakened.